Emma Nevada: Biography

 In October 1885, Nevada married Raymond Palmer, an English physician, who was to become her manager.
 The wedding took place in Paris with Ambroise Thomas giving the bride away.
 The couple settled in Paris and had one daughter, Mignon, who also became an opera singer under the stage name of Mignon Nevada.
 Mignon's godparents were Ambroise Thomas and Mathilde Marchesi.

 Nevada's last performance was in Lakmé in Berlin in 1910, after which she retired from the stage and taught singing in England.
 Emma Nevada died near Liverpool at the age of 81.
 A medallion with her portrait, along with those of Giuditta Pasta and Maria Malibran, adorns Bellini's monument in Naples.

+Her flute-like voice was small but she used it expertly—Sir Thomas Beecham immediately christened her "a natural coloratura equal to any of her contemporaries."

 The actress Erin O'Brien was cast as Emma Nevada in the 1960 episode, "Emma Is Coming", on the syndicated anthology series, Death Valley Days, hosted by Stanley Andrews.
 The episode is set in Austin, Nevada, where she was reared.
 Rick Jason was cast as Duke Clayton, a local tough-guy who developed a fond interest in Emma, and Alan Reed played Emma's manager, James Henry Mapleson.

+In the 1930s, Disney animator Ward Kimball purchased Nevada Central Railroad Engine #2, and restored it.
+He named the 1881 engine the "Emma Nevada," since she was from Austin, Nevada and the railroad was built to serve the mines there.
+Later, he donated the engine (and a large collection of other rolling stock) to the Southern California Railway Museum.